New insights for the multivariate square-root lasso

-Briefly, the prox-linear ADMM algorithm took less than one second on average, whereas \texttt{CVX} took more than 90 seconds on average in every setting.
-In terms of solution accuracies, the objective function value at convergence of \texttt{CVX} were on average $1.00063$, $1.00070$, $1.00074$, $1.00097$, and $1.00105$ (for $\xi$ from 0.3 to 0.95) times larger than that obtained by \texttt{ADMM}.
-The solution obtained using \texttt{Acc-PGD} was only slightly more accurate than that of \texttt{ADMM}, having average objective function value $1, 1 - 2 \times 10^{-7}, 1 - 1 \times 10^{-7}, 1,$ and $1 - 1 \times 10^{-7}$ times that of \texttt{ADMM} across the values of $\xi$ considered here.
+Briefly, the prox-linear ADMM algorithm takes less than one second on average, whereas \texttt{CVX} takes more than 80 seconds on average in every setting.
+In terms of solution accuracy, the objective function value at convergence of \texttt{CVX} is on average $1.000617$, $1.000688$, $1.000745$, $1.000917$, and $1.000988$ (for $\xi$ from 0.3 to 0.95) times larger than that obtained by \texttt{ADMM}.
+The solution using \texttt{AccPGD} is very similar to \texttt{ADMM}: on average their differences are even smaller than those between \texttt{CVX} and \texttt{ADMM}.

-We also attempted to compare the computing time of our algorithms to the iterative procedure suggested by \citet{van2016chi2}.
-In the settings we considered, however, we found that using their algorithm, the objective function value never converged to a value near that obtained by our algorithm or \texttt{CVX}.
-In personal communication with the authors, they suggested we use \texttt{CVX}, citing lack of convergence guarantees for their approach.
+We attempted to compare the computing time of our algorithms to the iterative procedure suggested by \citet{van2016chi2}.
+In the settings we consider, however, we found that using their algorithm, the objective function value never converged to a value near that obtained by our algorithm or \texttt{CVX}.
+In personal communication with the authors, they suggested we use \texttt{CVX}, citing a lack of convergence guarantees for their approach.